 Jay Meunier has been practicing in both official languages since his call to the Bar in 1995.
-He has dedicated over twenty years to helping car accident victims and families who have suffered the loss a loved one due to the fault of another.
+He has dedicated over twenty five years to helping car accident victims and families who have suffered the loss a loved one due to the fault of another.

 Jay is passionate about the law and each client’s case drives his determination to achieve the best outcome possible for those who seek his legal assistance.
 He is a strong proponent of advocating for his clients and providing mentorship to his Team and has engraved his vision of upholding the rights of his clients in his service to clients onto the firm.

 On September 30, 2020 Jay along with David Carrier and their support staff formed a new law firm, namely, MEUNIER CARRIER LAWYERS.

 Jay is the owner of the firm and has been practising personal injury in Ontario since 1995.
 Jay’s mission for the firm entails advocacy, teamwork, collaboration, continuing legal education, keeping up with technology and mentorship which all form part of the strength and environment at Meunier Carrier Lawyers.

 Jay’s cases involve motor vehicle accidents, motorcycle, ATV and snowmobile crashes, wrongful death cases, personal injury matters, insurance disputes, disability matters, life insurance disputes, contractual disputes, commercial litigation, civil fraud matters, employment related matters, Estate litigation, and family law.

 Jay provides personal injury (plaintiff and defence) and other litigation services throughout Ontario.
 Jay has a particular interest in working with clients who suffered brain trauma, spinal cord injuries and amputations and through the years has acquired experience working on these types of matters.